Program – All

 Random Digit Dining - Monday Lunch

-Bring your RDD lunch ticket and join us for lunch.
-Attendees are seated at tables according to the number drawn on their lunch tickets at check in.
+Attendees are seated at randomly-assigned tables, as listed on your name tag.
 RDD lunch is a fun way to meet and get to know other attendees!

 Session 31:30pm-2:45pm on Monday